 A Canadian court supported the payment of child support to an unmarried parent caring for her adult child with disabilities.
 This decision was in line with an update to Ontario’s law on child support payments to children with disabilities.
 Originally, children in school were eligible for support; now, that support must be paid for as long as the adult child needs it.
 Great news!

-British Prime Minster Theresa May came under fire for proposing that child support payments be written off because chasing this money was not cost effective.
+British Prime Minister Theresa May came under fire for proposing that child support payments be written off because chasing this money was not cost-effective.
 These legacy cases go back some 20 years.
 Dismissing these cases would affect 970,000 single parents and the children in their care.
 The United Kingdom’s Women’s Equity Party has been fighting this plan, calling it an “insult to single parents.”
 Keep on fighting!

 Several unwed mothers in Prince Edward Island in Canada had their babies sent to the United States and other locations in Canada for adoption by Catholic families during the 20th century.
 Many of these women said they felt pressured to do so.
 Playwright Linda Wigmore is telling the stories of these women in her play The Shame of the Meek.
 “When you read the women’s stories, it reads like a catalog of violations against their human rights.
 It’s horrifying.”